kiwsan/angular-thailand.js/README.md

 ### Example mock from Dribbble

-Started this project as a design mock up for Fill in a example **Design: list your place Mock** - https://dribbble.com/shots/6280948-list-your-place
+Started this project as a design mock up for Fill in an example **Design: list your place Mock** - https://dribbble.com/shots/6280948-list-your-place

 ## Demo